Riemannian manifolds with Anosov geodesic flow do not have conjugate points: Classical results

 For an alternative proof of the above result, see \cite{Knieper}.
-Remember that in the case of Anosov geodesic flow, the stable ($E^s$) and unstable ($E^u$) subbundles are invariant, continuous and Lagrangian.
+In the Anosov case, the stable ($E^s$) and unstable ($E^u$) subbundles are invariant, continuous, and Lagrangian.
 In this way, the above results are valid for $E^{s}$ and $E^{u}$.

+As an immediate consequence of Lemma \ref{Mane Lemma} we obtain the following result. \begin{C} Let $J$ be a nonzero Jacobi field along $\gamma_{\theta}$ such that $J(a)=J(b)=0$ for $a<b$, then there are $c, d \in [a,b]$, a nonzero stable Jacobi filed $J^s$ and non zero unstable Jacobi field $J^u$ such that $J^{s}(c)= 0$ {and} $J^u(d)=0$. \end{C}

-\ \\ When the manifold has an Anosov geodesic flow and the curvature is bounded below, the stable and unstable {subbundles} have two fundamental properties.
-The first is due to Knieper (cf. \cite{Knieper}), which proved that the zeros of stable and unstable Jacobi fields provide conjugate points.
-The second property is a consequence of {the} Green method (cf. Green \cite{Gre:58}), which was used by Mañe in \cite[first part of proof of Theorem A]{man:87}.
-More specifically, \begin{lemma}{\emph{\cite[Lemma 3.5]{Knieper}}} Let $M$ be a Riemannian manifold with curvature bounded below.
+When the manifold exhibits an Anosov geodesic flow and the curvature is bounded below, the stable and unstable subbundles possess two fundamental properties.
+The first, established by Knieper (cf. \cite{Knieper}), demonstrates that the zeros of stable and unstable Jacobi fields correspond to conjugate points.
+The second property arises from Green's method (cf. Green \cite{Gre:58}), which yields a uniform upper bound for the Riccati solution in instances where stable or unstable Jacobi fields lack zeros.
+To elaborate further, \begin{lemma}{\emph{\cite[Lemma 3.5]{Knieper}}} Let $M$ be a Riemannian manifold with curvature bounded below.
 If the geodesic flow is Anosov {then} there exists a constant $\sigma$ with the following property.
 If

 then $\gamma_\theta$ has conjugate points on the interval $[- 1, \sigma]$.
-If then $\gamma_\theta$ has conjugate points on the interval $[-\sigma, 1]$. \end{lemma} As $E^s$ and $E^u$ are Lagrangian, then using the notation of {Subsection} \ref{NCP}, the second property is: \begin{lemma} Let $M$ be a Riemannian manifold with curvature bounded below by $-k^{2}$.
+If then $\gamma_\theta$ has conjugate points on the interval $[-\sigma, 1]$. \end{lemma} As $E^s$ and $E^u$ are Lagrangian, then using the notation of {Subsection} \ref{NCP}, we have \begin{lemma} Let $M$ be a Riemannian manifold with curvature bounded below by $-k^{2}$.
 Assume that the geodesic flow is Anosov, then if $\theta\in SM$ satisfies that